This post is for all my beginners on how to invest money.

 You have lots of different options to invest your money, I would highly recommend doing extensive research on each type to see which asset is right for you.

 When deciding where you should invest your money, you’ve got plenty of options.
-These options include:
+These options include the below.

 1. The Stock Market